sispo3314/BFA/README.md

 ```
 pip install -r requirements.txt
 ```
+## Codebase Overview
+- `model.py` : Implementation of the proposed ABF-HAR (Attention-based Boundary Flux Human Activity Recognition) architecture with a weakly supervised gating mechanism.
+The implementation is based on PyTorch and includes the Boundary-Flux encoder, static CNN stream, SSR stream, and learned gate for dynamic stream modulation.
 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.